dark-hat-Darkie/cryptocli/README.md

 $ npm run test:watch
 ```
 # Getting Started
+## Place the CSV file
+Please place the CSV file inside src/data/ directory, having name `transactions.csv`.

+## How to use?
 Using this application is pretty easy.
 It accepts **two** optional arguments:
 |Argument|Required|Description|Example
 |-|-|-|-|